-The UBC Wayfinding Plan provides a strategy for clear, consistent and continuous directions to guide students, staff and visitors from the campus's various entry points to destinations within the University.
-The Wayfinding Plan will continue to be improved.
+UBC's wayfinding system aims to provide clear, consistent and continuous directions to guide students, staff and visitors from the campus's various entry points to destinations within the University.
+The wayfinding system will continue to be improved.
 For example, increasing community use of learning, cultural and outdoor venues on UBC's campuses and sites is one of the objectives in UBC's Strategic Plan.
 Therefore, specialized wayfinding installations and signage will be designed and installed to support greater visitor use of academic outreach venues like cultural facilities and special gardens.
 Capital resources to accelerate implementation of wayfinding improvements will be sought.